stephenh/tessell/docs/index.md

 Disclaimers
 -----------

-* View generation is awesome
+* The view generation is awesome
-* The Properties/Rules are useful but still need polish
+* The model (properties, rules, etc.) are coming along
-* The Repositories are laughable--needs a lot of work, I have no good answers yet
 * Presenter <-> Presenter communication/fades/etc. needs a lot of work, I have no good answers yet

 Todo